AleksandarD7/OOP/README.md

 - Continued with W3Schools
 - Read About: Files, Exceptions and Date
 - Finished with C++ Classes
-- Started and finished with C++ How To
+- Started and Finished with C++ How To